nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   * Example: *uniquemember*

+Nested groups:
+  Enable group member retrieval from sub groups.

+  To allow user listing and login from nested groups, please see **User listing and login per nested groups** in the section **Troubleshooting, Tips and Tricks**.

 Enable LDAP password changes per user:
   Allow LDAP users to change their password and allow Super Administrators and Group Administrators to change the password of their LDAP users.